There are two kinds of Mac users: those who use Spotlight constantly, and those who ignore it.

 That’s most of what we could find.
 We hope some of this makes Spotlight more useful for you, and that you won’t hesitate to get in touch with any other tips.

-- › How to Disable Game Center on Your iPhone, iPad, and Mac
+- › How to Disable iCloud Photos on Mac